Content

 The explanation for why there is an ongoing shortage of ADHD medication isn’t as simple as you might think.
 Many different factors have come together to create what experts are calling a “perfect storm” of circumstances leading to the shortage.

-This is a good thing—people with attention deficit hyperactivity disorder need diagnosis and treatment.
-But, unfortunately, it also means that the demand for medications like Adderall and Ritalin has increased rapidly [7*] .
+This is a good thing — people with attention deficit hyperactivity disorder need diagnosis and treatment.
+But, unfortunately, it also means that the demand for medications like Adderall and Ritalin has increased rapidly[7] .

-However, in 2023, the DEA published a letter [9*] stating that many manufacturers didn’t create the maximum amount of these medications that they could have under the quotas.
-They’re constantly working with manufacturers to meet demand, which is why, for example, Adderall is no longer in shortage.
+However, in 2023, the DEA published a letter[9] stating that many manufacturers didn’t create the maximum amount of these medications that they could have under the quotas.
+They’re constantly working with manufacturers to meet demand.

 Dr. Michael Chichak, MD